JoshuaMac003/JoshuaMac003/README.md

 ## Hey 👋
 # 💫 About Me:
-👋 Hello, I'm Joshua Chacko George, an aspiring technology professional currently pursuing a Bachelor of Technology in Computer Science and Engineering with a specialization in the Internet of Things at Christ University, Bangalore.
-I am also enrolled in an Honours Programme in Cyber Security and Ethical Hacking, enhancing my knowledge in digital security and ethical practices.
+👋 Hello, I'm Joshua Chacko George, an Aspiring technology professional pursuing a B.Tech in Computer Science and Engineering with a specialization in Internet of Things at Christ University, Bangalore.
+Concurrently enrolled in an Honours Programme in Cyber Security and Ethical Hacking.
+Passionate about leveraging emerging technologies to solve real-world challenges, with a strong foundation in IoT systems, network security, and ethical computing.
+Eager to contribute to impactful projects and gain industry experience through hands-on learning.

 I am deeply passionate about innovative technologies, particularly in the realms of IoT and cybersecurity, and am committed to applying my academic foundation to practical, real-world challenges.
 I am actively seeking opportunities to further develop my skills, contribute meaningfully to impactful projects, and grow within the tech industry.